urbanadventurer/Android-PIN-Bruteforce/README.md

 ## 📱 How it works

 It uses a USB OTG cable to connect the locked phone to the Nethunter device.
-It emulates a keyboard, automatically trys PINs, and waits after trying too many wrong guesses.
+It emulates a keyboard, automatically tries PINs, and waits after trying too many wrong guesses.

 [Nethunter phone] <--> [USB OTG adaptor] <--> [USB cable] <--> [Locked Android phone]